Anthony-Alridge/QualityEstimation/README.md

 See /models for various neural and embedding based approaches.

 See /fine-tuning for models based on fine-tuning.
-Note that these are Python notebooks.
+Note that these were originally Colab notebooks.

 The best performing model can be found in models/model_rob_svm.py